SillyFreak/typst-alexandria/docs/manual.typ

 - Alexandria citations are converted to links and are thus affected by `link` rules.
 - Native bibliographies have `numbering: none` applied to its title, while Alexandrias' haven't. `show bibliography: set heading(...)` also won't work on them.
 - Adjacent citations aren't collapsed.
-- Bibiliography entries don't have a hanging indent in styles that require this.
 - Citations that are shown as footnotes are not supported yet.

 The example on the next page demonstrates some of these.
 If you find additional limitations or other issues, please report them at https://github.com/SillyFreak/typst-alexandria/issues.